dwallet-labs/dwallet-network/crates/ika-move-packages/docs/ika_system/dwallet_2pc_mpc_secp256k1_inner.md

         session_id: object::id_from_address(tx_context::fresh_object_address(ctx)),
         event_data,
     };
-    // This special logic is here to allow the immediate session have a unique session sequenece number on the one hand,
+    // This special logic is here to allow the immediate session have a unique session sequence number on the one hand,
-    // yet ignore it when deciding the last session to complete in the current epoch, <b>as</b> immediate sessions
+    // yet ignore (by ignoring lock) it when deciding the last session to complete in the current epoch,
-    // are special sessions that must get completed in the current epoch. self.next_session_sequence_number = self.next_session_sequence_number + 1;
+    // <b>as</b> immediate sessions are special sessions that must get completed in the current epoch. self.next_session_sequence_number = self.next_session_sequence_number + 1;
     self.number_of_completed_sessions = self.number_of_completed_sessions + 1;
     self.last_session_to_complete_in_current_epoch = self.last_session_to_complete_in_current_epoch + 1;